How do I become a Team Reidsville MVP?

 Click for Printable APPLICATION Click for Online APPLICATION

-All applications must be turned in by 5 p.m. on Tuesday, March 19, 2019.
-The applications are available online at reidsvillenc.gov or riseupreidsville.com and at different City facilities, including Reidsville City Hall, the Police Department, Fire Station #1, Parks & Recreation Center and RCARE.
-If more than 11 applications are received, names will be randomly drawn during a special announcement on March 19.
-Those selected will be notified by email on Wednesday, March 20.
+All applications must be turned in by 5 p.m. on Tuesday, March 17, a week before the citizens academy begins on March 24.
+The applications are available online at reidsvillenc.gov through the Quick Links button or at riseupreidsville.com.
+Hard copies of the application will also be available at different City facilities, including Reidsville City Hall, the Police Department, Fire Station #1, the Parks & Recreation Center and RCARE.
+Those selected will be notified by email on Wednesday, March 18.

-Upon graduation, these residents will become the City’s first set of recognized Training Camp MVPs.
+Upon graduation, these residents will become only the City’s second set of recognized Training Camp MVPs.
 Each graduate will receive a certificate and Team Reidsville MVP t-shirt.

 Each Tuesday night session will start at 5:30 p.m., ending no later than 8 p.m.
-A light meal will be provided during the first six sessions.
+A light meal will be provided during the first seven sessions.

-The March 26th class will kick off with a welcome from Reidsville Mayor Jay Donecker.
+The March 24th class will kick off with a welcome from Reidsville Mayor Jay Donecker.
 In this “Reidsville Rocks!” session, participants will be given a brief history of the City, learn about the form of government here in Reidsville and the different roles of the City Manager and City Council and hear about the City’s logo and branding.
-Topping off the first night will be an interactive game among the participants and staff.

-If you wish to learn more about the Team Reidsville Training Camp, please contact Angela Stadler at 336-349-1040 or email her at email@example.com.
-Applications must be received no later than March 19, 2019.
-They can be emailed to Stadler at firstname.lastname@example.org, faxed to 336-342-3649 or be mailed or delivered in person to Stadler at Reidsville City Hall, 230 W. Morehead Street, Reidsville, NC 27320.
+To learn more about the Team Reidsville Training Camp, please contact Angela Stadler at 336-349-1040 or email her at email@example.com.
+Applications must be received no later than March 17, 2020.
+They can be emailed to Stadler at firstname.lastname@example.org, faxed to 336-342-3649 or be mailed or delivered in person to Stadler at Reidsville City Hall, 230 W. Morehead Street, Reidsville, or you can fill out the online application above.